seriema/npmalerts/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+0.2.0 - 11 nov 2013 - Changed to MongoDB.
+Added unsubscribe (!) and ability to ignore small patch updates.
 0.1.0 - First functioning version.

 ## License